jypelle/mifasol/README.md

 mifasolcli ui
 ```

-Press `H` to display available shortcuts to navigate through the interface.
+Press `h` to display available shortcuts to navigate through the interface.

 ##### Tips:
 - **After a fresh server installation, use the console user interface to change the default username/password**.